The Many Uses for Cinnamon in Gardening

 However, if the fungi are in the plant, put a little bit of ground cinnamon on it to stop the appearance of this problem.
 Similarly, if the fungi appear in the soil, just add a little cinnamon on it and you’ll see that this is enough to restore the health of your plants.

 3. Getting rid of diseases

 Seeds or seedlings can also be attacked by fungal wilting diseases, which may be caused by different types of fungi or by poor soil conditions.

-To prevent this disease’s dire consequences, you just have to add ground cinnamon to the manure or soil where your plants are.
+To prevent the dire consequences of this disease, add ground cinnamon to the manure or soil where your plants are.

 4. Cinnamon for plant cuttings

-You can simply put ground cinnamon on the stem of the cuttings you want to root when you plant them and that’s it.
+put ground cinnamon on the stem of the cuttings you want to root

-This spice is the perfect solution, and you will also save money by not having to buy expensive products to help you plant your cuttings.
+This spice is the perfect solution, and you’ll also save money by not having to buy expensive products to help you plant your cuttings.

 If you’re reproducing your plants for cuttings and have different types of gardening problems that are stopping you from getting good results, there’s a way to stop this.
 Below, we’re also going to give you a powerful fungicide recipe that has cinnamon as its main ingredient.